BLOG HOME | FEBRUARY 11, 2020

 Another recommendation is to use an extension that forces all your connections to use SSL.
 This ensures that your data (usernames, passwords, etc.) are encrypted completely and cannot be viewed by hackers who may be “listening in” on the local network.
 One such extension is called HTTPS Everywhere.

 Both these and other extensions can be installed using your browser’s extension feature.
 (Sometimes also called plugins.)
+The folks over at Pixel Privact have created a great article describing tips and resources on encrypting your internet traffic that you may find helpful.

 Also - review the extensions you currently have installed and remove any that you are not using or that may have been installed by a malware site.
 (Some problems people experience browsing the web are due to a rogue or malicious browser extension.)